 - Angina may occur from a few hours to 30 days after AMI.

-- The incidence is highest in patients with non-ST-elevation myocardial infarction and those treated with fibrinolytics compared with PCI.
+- The incidence is highest in patients with non-ST-elevation myocardial infarction (NSTEMI) and those treated with fibrinolytics compared with PCI.

 Left ventricular dysfunction and heart failure